ISS Sandra A. Slaughter Early Career Award

 Submission Instructions

-The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with the nominee’s up-to-date CV and supporting documents for approved leaves, if any.
-Any member of the award selection committee may nominate additional nominees at their discretion and judgment.
-However, the ex-officio member cannot vote on the final selection.
+The nomination should include a brief (not to exceed two pages) description of the candidate's achievements and eligibility for the award, and should be accompanied with the nominee's up-to-date CV and supporting documents for approved leaves, if any.
+Any INFORMS ISS member may submit nominations and may nominate more than one candidate at their own discretion and judgment.
 One ISS member nomination is sufficient, multi-member nomination is not necessary.

-The award selection committee will deliberate upon the pool of nominees solely based on information available in their CVs and the nomination letters.
-Winners of the award and nominators of the non-selected nominees will be notified by September 8, 2023.
+The award selection committee will deliberate upon the pool of nominees solely based on the information available in the nomination letters, the nominees' CVs, and any supporting documents submitted for approved leaves.
+Winners of the award will be notified before the CIST.
 To be fair to all nominees, the selection committee cannot review new information about the nominees nor will the committee revote on the nominees after the notifications have been sent to the winners and nominators.
 We kindly request nominators of the non-selected nominees to provide additional information about their nominees in the nomination letters the next year.

-The society will announce the full list of 2023 ISS Sandy Slaughter Early Career Award winners and present them with award plaques at the ISS Award session during the 2023 Conference on Information Systems Technology (CIST) at Phoenix, Arizona.
-We invite the winners and all of our members to come celebrate the winners’ as well as our society’s achievements at the Award session.
+The society will announce the full list of 2026 ISS Sandy Slaughter Early Career Award winners and present them with award plaques at the ISS Award session during the 2026 Conference on Information Systems Technology (CIST) in San Francisco, CA. We invite the winners and all of our members to come celebrate the winners' as well as our society's achievements at the Award session.
 Organization details of this celebration event will be updated later.

 Prior to the Award session, winners may individually share the good news with their deans, department heads, nominators, mentors and mentees, but the winners and others aware of the winning results should not reveal such information via online social media.

-It is a condition of the award that the ISS Sandy Slaughter Early Career be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.
+It is a condition of the award that the ISS Sandy Slaughter Early Career Award winner be a member of ISS, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.